orbitinghail/graft/DESIGN.md

 - **Graft**
   The set of Offsets which have changed between any two Snapshots.

-- **MetaStore**
+- **Metastore**
   A service which stores Volume metadata including the log of segments per Volume.
 This service is also responsible for coordinating GC, authn, authz, and background tasks.

-- **PageStore**
+- **Pagestore**
   A service which stores pages keyed by `[volume id]/[offset]/[lsn]`.
-It can efficiently retrieve the latest LSN for a given Offset that is less than or equal to a specified LSN, allowing the PageStore to read the state of a Volume at any Snapshot.
+It can efficiently retrieve the latest LSN for a given Offset that is less than or equal to a specified LSN, allowing the Pagestore to read the state of a Volume at any Snapshot.

 - **Replica Client**
   A node that keeps up with changes to a Volume over time.
-May subscribe the MetaStore to receive Grafts, or periodically poll for updates.
+May subscribe the Metastore to receive Grafts, or periodically poll for updates.
 Notably, Graft Replicas lazily retrieve Pages they want rather than downloading all changes.

 - **Lite Client**
   An embedded client optimized for reading or writing to a volume without any state.
 Generally has a very small (or non-existant) cache and does not subscribe to updates.
 Used in "fire and forget" workloads.